SEPTEMBER 2025 READING LIST

 THE RIVAL QUEENS: CATHERINE DE' MEDICI, HER DAUGHTER MARGUERITE DE VALOIS, AND THE BETRAYAL THAT IGNITED A KINGDOM BY NANCY GOLDSTONE

-Catherine de' Medici was a ruthless pragmatist and powerbroker who dominated the throne for thirty years.
-Her youngest daughter, Marguerite, the glamorous "Queen Margot," was a passionate free spirit, the only adversary whom her mother could neither intimidate nor control.
+Catherine de' Medici was a resolute pragmatist and a powerful leader who held the throne for thirty years.
+Her youngest daughter, Marguerite, famously called the glamorous "Queen Margot," was a lively and passionate woman, the only opponent her mother could neither intimidate nor influence.

 I've had Rival Queens on my bookshelf for ages.
 But sometimes, if you're lucky, reading the first few pages of a book can truly draw you in and ignite your imagination.
 I've been fortunate to experience that many times this year, and I hope it continues.
 What grabbed me was the elegant way Goldstone conveyed historical information.
 The language and word choice were exquisite, making me feel as if I were immersed in the time period without feeling lost.
 She also included footnotes that felt more like modern insights or her personal opinions on various points.
 These footnotes were incredibly refreshing, informative, funny, and eye-opening.